gbirke/factory-book/chapters/environments.rst

 resources (files, database, networked services) in the test environment, to avoid damage to our production environment or because it's more convenient.
-At the moment, the factory is opaque and deterministic, tailored to created classes for the production environment.
+At the moment, the factory is opaque and deterministic, tailored to create classes for the production environment.
 We can't decide what implementations of our interface it creates or and can't parameterize those implementations.